snow/pathfinder/README.md

 ------

 1. setup dnscrypt-proxy at port 40
-1. run this script with sudo
+1. run this script
+1. run dnsmasq and set upstream to this service
 1. point system dns to 127.0.0.1